Submit a Gateway 2 application to BSR

 Set up digital information management before any design work starts.
 Agree protocols for recording decisions, capturing evidence, managing changes, and version control.
 Retrofitting a golden thread later is expensive and risks gaps.

 Work with fire engineers early to produce compliant fire statement.
 Incomplete submissions cause planning delays.
-HSE is a statutory consultee - their concerns must be addressed before approval.
+The Building Safety Regulator is a statutory consultee - its concerns must be addressed before approval.

 Prepare complete design documentation, fire safety strategy, and construction control plan.
-Submit at least 20 weeks before intended construction start.
+Submit well before your intended construction start, allowing the 12-week statutory period plus contingency.
 Do not order long-lead materials or mobilise contractors until approval received.

 Update records as work progresses - do not defer until completion.
 Record all changes, test results, and certifications contemporaneously.
 Gaps in records will delay Gateway 3 approval.

 Compile complete as-built information, golden thread records, and safety documentation.
-Allow 12 weeks minimum before planned occupation.
+Allow at least the 8-week statutory period plus contingency before planned occupation.
 All three duty holders must sign the application.

 Transfer golden thread and all building information to whoever will manage the occupied building.
 Provide training on maintaining records.
 Document the handover - you may need to prove what was transferred.